-Shared Living is the collective term used for a range of approaches that support people in one of the most natural and beneficially ways possible – real people connecting, supporting and sharing their lives and their homes.
+Shared Living is the term used to describe a range of ways to support people in a way that has the greatest benefits – real people connecting, supporting and sharing their lives.

-Western Australia has a strong history of exploring and supporting innovations that promote peoples’ choice, control and ability to determine and direct their own lives.
-Across Western Australia Shared Living has been an approach that people have been using for over 10 years with considerable success, offering so much more than assistance or support, but real connections and relationships.
+WA has a strong history of exploring and supporting new ways to promote peoples’ choice, control and ability to determine and direct their own lives.
+Across the state, Shared Living has been an approach that people have been using for more than 10 years with a lot of success.
+It offers assistance or support, as well as real connections and relationships.

-So often, people who share their lives and their homes report the enormous benefits to their own lives and their families.
+People who share their lives and their homes regularly report the great benefits to their own lives and their families.

-Shared Living can develop new opportunities and everyday life experiences for the person that they may not have otherwise experienced in other more formal and structured support arrangements.
-Similarly, Shared Living Supporters have the potential to have new experiences they may not have otherwise experienced were it not for their relationship with the individual they are supporting.
+Shared Living can give you new opportunities and everyday life experiences that you might not have had in other support arrangements.
+Shared Living Supporters can also have new experiences because of the relationship with the person they are supporting.

-If you want to know more about Shared living, how it might work, and chat with people who it is working for, contact us on 08 9481 0101
+If you want to know more about Shared Living, including how it might work, contact us on (08) 9481 0101.